7th Field Regiment, Royal Australian Artillery: History

-Following changes brought about by Plan BEERSHEEBA, the regiment was disbanded on 1 January 2013 and replaced by a battery sized establishment known as 7 Light Battery.
+Following changes brought about by Plan BEERSHEEBA, the regiment was disbanded on 1 January 2013 and replaced by a battery sized establishment known as 7 Light Battery ,9th Regiment, Royal Australian Artillery.
 It is equipped with 81mm mortars.
 The former gun batteries were reduced to troop size and remain at the same depots.

 Structure

 Just prior to its disbandment, the regiment had two gun batteries which were equipped with the L119 Hamel Gun: